Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Types and symptoms of allergies

-The form of allergy is characteristic of the influence of allergens entering the body from the outside during breathing.
-Such substances are collectively called - aeroallergens , which include pollen, fine dust, various gases.
-This also includes respiratory allergies.
+A form of allergy is characteristic of the influence of allergens that enter the body from the outside during breathing.
+These substances are collectively known as aeroallergens , which include pollen, the smallest dust, various gases.
+This can also be attributed to the allergy of the respiratory tract.

-Symptoms of such painful conditions are:, pulmonary wheezing, itching in the nose, severe, sometimes.
-The main negative symptoms are manifested in the form and bronchial asthma .
+Symptoms of such painful conditions are:, pulmonary rales, itching in the nose, severe, sometimes.
+The main negative symptoms manifest themselves in the form and bronchial asthma .

 Dermatosis